Explainer-U.S. vaccine rollout's next challenge: Verifying who is 'essential'

 Pharmacy operators CVS, Walgreens and Kroger Co each referred to state and local guidelines when asked how they would verify essential workers.

-“If the jurisdiction requests support from Walgreens, the jurisdiction will distribute a voucher or authorization form that the individual can use to schedule an appointment for a vaccination,” a Walgreens spokeswoman said in a statement.
+“If the jurisdiction requests support from Walgreens, Walgreens will distribute a voucher or authorization form that the individual can use to schedule an appointment for a vaccination,” a Walgreens spokeswoman said in a statement.

 CVS said it would share more information once it got closer to the next phase of vaccine distribution in the first quarter of 2021.